-Creating Physical or BGP Topology Graphs
+Creating Topology, BGP, or IS-IS Graphs

 netlab graph command creates a graph description in Graphviz or D2 format from the transformed lab topology data (usually stored in netlab.snapshot.pickle

-) created by netlab create command.
-It’s replicating the functionality of netlab create -o graph:name command with a more convenient user interface.
+It replicates the functionality of the netlab create -o graph:name command with a more convenient user interface.

 Note